Skip to content

 ctrl_reg->PRIORITY = 7;

-Note: The implementation of bit-fields depends on the compiler and platform.
-Use them with caution when precise control is required.
+Note: The implementation of bit fields depends on the compiler and platform.
+Use caution when precise control is required.

 7.3 Unions

-All members of a union share the same block of memory, which is used to save space or for type punning:
+All members of a union share the same memory space, which is used to save space or perform type punning:

 c